achazhardenberg/phybase/Bovids/Readme.md

 Code and data for all Bovids models.
-Life historty data is in Bovidsdata.csv, while BovidsMultiphyCut.nex is a Nexus file with a 100 trees of the Bovids phylogeny.
+Life history data (see manuscript for sources) is in Bovidsdata.csv, while BovidsMultiphyCut.nex is a Nexus file including 500 trees of the Bovids phylogeny sampled from the 10K trees web site.